 I started playing with electronics in the late 60's encouraged by my father who was a radio engineer in the RAF during the war working on R1155's & T1154's.

 I spent a lot of time dismantling military surplus equipment which was easily obtained in the 60's, and experimented building all sorts of things, including the odd transmitter.
 Dad bought me a B40 receiver as a birthday present and I started listening to Radio Amateurs and I was hooked.
 Unfortunately due to various circumstances I never did anything about getting licenced until 2012, a gap of about 43 years.

 I also restore vintage valve radios, see www.valveradios.co.uk for details, and below is an example of a restoration I did on an old Sound Sales radio.
 I have also designed with microprocessors and other semiconductor devices so I'm not completely stuck in the past!

 HF bands 160m - 10m

 For HF I use a Kenwood TS570DG into a homebrew 60 metre horizontal loop antenna fed with ladder line.
 The loop is bent into a rectangle (22m x 8m) and is about 7m high, the long sides run NE/SW.
 The antenna has gain and some very interesting radiation patterns on the higher bands!

 Home Made Active Loop - Electronics & Control Box

 I also have a home made vertical which acts as one of the supports for my wire loop.
-There is a scaffold pole driven into the ground with a machined nylon insert that seperates it from another scaffold pole acting as one support for the loop.
-This pole is fed with a 9:1 Un-Un and is a perfect match on 17m, it also loads nicely with the rig's built in auto-tuner on 20, 15, 12 & 10m.
-There is also an extensive ground radial system for the vertical, and for when the wire loop has the feeders joined together and fed against ground for 160m operation!
+There is a scaffold pole driven into the ground with a machined nylon insert that seperates it from another scaffold pole acting as the vertical antenna.
+It is fed with a 9:1 Un-Un and is a perfect match on 17m, it also loads nicely with the rig's built in auto-tuner on 20, 15, 12 & 10m.
+There is an extensive ground radial system for the vertical, and for when the wire loop has the feeders are joined together and fed against ground for 160m operation!

 9:1 Un-Un in the process of being contructed.